 “We believe that words carry immense power, that the stories we tell can be a force for change.
 They are the tools we use to shape the world around us, they let us be the change we want to see.”

-Join Graeae’s Ensemble of young theatre makers in Hurricane Protest Songs, a breakthrough new production interweaving spoken word poetry, movement, music and storytelling.
-Incorporating creative use of British Sign Language, captioning and audio description, it asks: What is our future?
+In 2018, Graeae’s Ensemble of young theatre makers performed Hurricane Protest Songs, a breakthrough new production interweaving spoken word poetry, movement, music and storytelling.
+Incorporating creative use of British Sign Language, captioning and audio description, it asked: What is our future?
 How can we change the world?
 Are we really in control of our own destiny?